-“Star Trek: Picard” starring Patrick Stewart premieres Thursday, Jan.
-23 on the CBS All Access streaming service.
-You can try it for free and gets tons of Trek, old and new.
+He’s bold.
+He’s bald.
+He’s back.
+“Star Trek: Picard” starring Patrick Stewart is streaming NOW on CBS All Access.
+You can try it for free for a week and gets tons of Trek, old and new.

-Hope you’ve enjoyed these audio flashbacks to an earlier era of Picard, and join us in counting down to the new show.
-Here’s the trailer.
+Hope you’ve enjoyed these audio flashbacks to an earlier era of Picard, and join us in watching the new show!

 This radio commercial for early generation Southwestern Bell mobile phones established a lively, ear-catching format we used often: a stand-up comic tossing off one-liners about the product, interspersed with upbeat music.
 The one-liners were often self deprecating: hard to imagine brands having this much fun with themselves these days!